apollographql/federation/.changeset/tidy-cherries-fly.md

 "@apollo/query-planner": patch
 ---

-Fix assertion errors thrown by the query planner when querying fields for a specific inteface implementation in some cases where `@interfaceObject` is involved
+Fix assertion errors thrown by the query planner when querying fields for a specific interface implementation in some cases where `@interfaceObject` is involved